-She was born in Guyana, South America and migrated to the United States when she was fourteen years old.
-Her portfolio includes several multi-media projects on Guyana’s artistic and cultural production.
+Ali was born in Guyana and migrated to the United States with her family when she was fourteen years old.